Allerseelen (band)

-Allerseelen is the musical project of the Austrian musician Gerhard Petak, also known as Kadmon and Gerhard Hallstatt.
-Briefly a group in 1987, it has been a solo project since 1989; Petak collaborates with groups for performances.
+Allerseelen is an Austrian music project led by Austrian musician Gerhard Petak, also known as Gerhard "Kadmon" or Gerhard "Hallstatt."
+In 1987, he and his friends founded the experimental music group Allerseelen.
+It originally consisted of four members: Clemens Spanninger, Leopold Graf, Gerd Holoubek and Gerhard Petak.
+However, the group disbanded after a few performances.
+Since 1989, Petak has been a solo project, collaborating with groups for performances.
 His music is experimental, sometimes post-industrial and military pop and has often fallen into the neo-folk and pagan rock categories.
-He is known for his use of lyrics by Nazi authors, and has also written admiringly of Nazi cultural figures and collaborated with right-wing extremist musicians.

 Allerseelen's recordings have been issued on the private label Aorta, with various distributors, and since 2004 on Ahnstern, a collaboration with Steinklang, a Salzburg imprint.
 Album design is by Stefan Alt, known as Salt; several have cover art by the Bulgarian artists HaateKaate.
 Petak has also published his writing as a periodical titled Ahnstern, formerly Aorta.